HenestrosaDev/HenestrosaDev/README.md

 I'm Henestrosa, a software developer driven by the excitement of turning ideas into practical, user-centered software solutions that focus on improving people's lives.
 I also enjoy sharing programming insights on my [blog](https://henestrosa.dev/blog) and playing guitar when I'm offline.

+My favorite web stack is the VILT stack (Vue, Inertia, Laravel, and Tailwind CSS).
+I'm also keen on Astro for static websites.

 I sometimes program with tabs for the sake of accesibility, so I'd highly suggest you to check [your Github preferences](https://github.com/settings/appearance) > **Choose the number of spaces a tab is equal to when rendering code**.

 ---